CreativeCircus/circus-starter/readme.md

 Everything is organized in a folder structure that makes sense, though every developer team has their own way of doing it.

+###  Getting started with this Starter Template

+After you make a git repo for your new project, you'll see that it's literally just an empty folder.
+That's daunting.

+Let's get the files from this starter template into your new project.

+1. On this repo page on the Github website (https://github.com/CreativeCircus/circus-starter), click "Clone or Download", then "Download ZIP"
+2. Wait for it to download.
+3. Unzip the template into your new project folder.
+4. Delete unwanted files (like this readme), alter the `package.json` file with your name and details if you like, and commit your new project to github.

 ## 3. Helpful Terminal Tools
 Part of this project is a handful of tools to get you started faster.
-They run through a little utility called Gulp, and they will check your code for errors for you, and streamline other parts of your workflow.
+They run in your Terminal through a little utility called Gulp, and they will check your code for errors for you, and streamline other parts of your workflow.

 There is some initial setup involved that you just need to do once.
 After that, just use this template for each project, and you're good to go.